Honda CR-V Review & Prices

 In town

 Despite being a pretty big SUV, the Honda CR-V is really easy to drive around town.
 You get great visibility because the pillars aren’t too wide and don’t block your view.
-All but the base model get a 360-degree camera system, so you can check the car’s extremities if things do get a bit tight.
+All versions aside from the base Elegance model get a 360-degree camera system, so you can check the car’s extremities if things do get a bit tight.

 Comfort is impressive, too.
 Sure, you get a bit of a jolt over speed bumps, but generally the CR-V irons out road imperfections and goes down the road beautifully.
 The brakes aren’t too jerky either, which can be a problem with hybrid models that regenerate energy for the battery as you slow down, so it’s easy to make smooth progress.